yakir12/autotracker-deluxe/README.md

 ### Params file
 When you run the software it should create a file called 'params.json' in the software directory.
 Do not modify this file by hand.
 It stores the path of the current project and path to the project file which are relied on internally.

-This allows the software to remember what the last project was when you start the software.

 ### Project files
 Inside your project directories, a project file will be created (*.dt2p).
 This will store all of the information about the project (which video files to use, calibration board configuration, etc.).
 Again, do not modify this by hand.